Last Updated on February 16, 2020 by JaimeSays

 My First Week Staying in the Haunted House

 A few days into my stay, there was nothing remarkable about living in a haunted house.
 It was musty and the kitchen desperately needed new appliances, but I made do.
 I bought a down pillow, comfortable bedding, and even joined a local gym.
 I’d drive there and back each evening, parking my car on a little pull out of the driveway and walking the 100 or so feet to the front door.
 In January and February, it was dark, cold, and snowy.
 I’d clip clop through the snow and ice, trying to stay where I could find the sand.
-Sidenote: did you know that in Maine, they don’t use ice to melt the snow, but rather sand to gain traction ?
+Sidenote: did you know that in Maine, they don’t use salt to melt the snow, but rather sand to gain traction ?
 It was a surprise to this Midwestern girl, who thought she knew a lot about life in the suburbs.

 Sometimes I would get so uneasy on the walk from the car to the front door, I would keep my keys slipped through each finger web, just in case someone surprised me.
 As the house on the hill, it felt like the moon bathed the Greep House and its inhabitants like a spotlight during a solo, singled out with the town as its audience.
 I’d feel even more alone when a colleague in a room down the hall quickly relocated to pet-friendly accomodations.

 I would spend nearly six months living alone in a mansion built in 1804.
 At least it wasn’t an abandoned place near me.

 Not Exactly Alone